in28minutes/java-tutorial-for-beginners/README.md

 ```

+#### Quiz:

+Question 1: What is the output of Solution 1?
+a) "5 * 3"
+b) "Hello World"
+c) 15

+Answer: b) "Hello World"

+Question 2: What is the output of Solution 2?
+a) "15"
+b) "5 * 3"
+c) Syntax Error

+Answer: b) "5 * 3"

+Question 3: What is the output of Solution 4?
+a) 86400
+b) 5184000
+c) 3600

+Answer: a) 86400

+#### Hands-on Exercise:

+Write a Java program to print the following sentence using the System.out.println() statement:
+- "Java is a programming language."

 ### Step 10: Whitespace, Case sensitiveness and Escape Characters
 The term *whitespace* refers to any sequence of continuous space, tab or newline characters.